jhmanchola/jhmanchola.github.io/about.md

 Previous to that, my personal experience with computers consisted of endless hours of CAD model development.
 Unqualified Chili pepper grower.
 A bit of poetry: "two trees make a forest, two threes make a six".
 I enjoy bird watching and trail exploration.
 Please help people out in this <a href="https://www.reddit.com/r/whatsthisbug/" target="blank">subreddit</a>.
-Reader of books. name your picture "prof_pic.jpg" and put it in the img folder.
+Reader of books.
+My favorite bird is the common potoo.

 <br/>